spaceFlow-US/.github/profile/README.md

 spaceFlow is a proptech with a mission: to make remote property management a reality using IoT and computer vision (CV).

 We understand that high-quality tenants are the backbone of a thriving rental market.
 At spaceFlow, we enable these tenants to enjoy an express rental experience.
-From search to settlement, we guide tenants through a one-time verification process, self-guided tours direct video communication with landlords, swift application processes, auto payment, and self-aid maintenance system.
-Our mechanism transforms tenants into invaluable assets for landlords, acting as reliable, single-unit property managers.
+From search to settlement, We have transformed every step of the rental lifecycle into a self-service process, including a one-time verification, self-guided tours, direct video communication with landlords, swift application procedures, automatic payments, and a self-aid maintenance system.
+Our mechanism empowers tenants to become invaluable assets for landlords, acting as reliable, single-unit property managers.
 Please check [How spaceFlow works](#how-spaceflow-works).
 Adding a property is the only task (solid line) for landlords, that's it.
 Invest in homes like stocks, earn dividends effortlessly.

 ## How spaceFlow works
 ```mermaid